Small firms back Cameron on EU reform to cut red tape

-HEDDINGTON, England (Reuters) - For Peggy Robinson, the directives coming from the European Union are now so relentless she hires an extra person just to “wade” through the paperwork at her small family firm.
+HEDDINGTON, England, Feb 14 (Reuters) - For Peggy Robinson, the directives coming from the European Union are now so relentless she hires an extra person just to “wade” through the paperwork at her small family firm.

 Gareth Jenkins, a small manufacturer from Wales, relies heavily on his lawyer to understand the many rules, and describes the experience as a snowstorm of new legislation coming from every direction.